 The Credit Agreement contains certain covenants, which, among other things, require the maintenance of (i) a total leverage ratio of not more than 3.0 to 1.0 and (ii) a minimum current ratio of not less than 1.0 to 1.0 as of the last day of any quarter.
 The Credit Agreement also contains a total leverage ratio for Restricted Payments, as defined in the Credit Agreement, after giving pro forma effect to such Restricted Payments, which includes payments to any holder of the Company's shares, would not exceed 2.50 to 1.0.
 If the Company's leverage ratio, after giving pro forma effect to such Restricted Payments (as defined in the Credit Agreement), is above 2.0 to 1.0, then an additional test of free cash flow is applied, and the Company will only be permitted to make such Restricted Payments if such payment does not exceed the Company's free cash flow.
-The Company is also required to limit its cash balance to less than \$15 million or 10% of the borrowing base, whichever is greater.
-If the Company's cash balance exceeds this limit on the last business day of the month, the Company will be required to apply the excess to reduce its Credit Facility borrowings.
+The Company is also required to limit our cash balance to less than \$15 million or 10% of the borrowing base, whichever is greater.
+If the Company's cash balance exceeds this limit on the last business day of the month, the Company will be required to apply the excess to reduce our Credit Facility borrowings.
 The Credit Agreement also contains other customary affirmative and negative covenants and events of default.
-The Company must maintain a minimum hedging requirement included in the Credit Agreement for oil and natural gas based on its proved developed producing projected volumes on a rolling 24-month basis.
+The Company must maintain a minimum hedging requirement included in the Credit Agreement for oil and natural gas based on our proved developed producing projected volumes on a rolling 24-month basis.
 The following table summarizes the Credit Facility balances:

-De ember 31,
+December 31,

-2023 2022
+2024 2023

-(In thousands)
+(In tho usands)

-\$ 185,00 00 \$ 56,000
+Outstanding borrowings \$ 115,000 \$ 185,000

-rrowing base \$ 190,00 00 \$ 169,000
+Available under the borrowing base \$ 285,000 \$ 190,000